NREL/torc/docs/architecture.rst

   - The software package auto-generates client APIs in common programming languages with ``Swagger`` tools.
-  - Users can use a client API or send commands through ``curl`` with JSON documents.
+  - Users can use a client API or send commands through ``curl`` (or any client API tool) with JSON documents.

 - User defines a workflow through the API.

   - API exists in common programming languages, HTTP, and JSON.
+  - The software package provides a suite of CLI commands to manage workflows in the database.
+    This toolkit abstracts the database implementation details from the user.

 Database layout/schema
 ======================

+This section describes how torc defines and gives access to collections in ArangoDB.

+An ArangoDB instance can host many databases.
+Each database can store many collections.
+Each database can install multiple API services.

+Torc is designed to store hundreds-to-thousands of workflows for a team of 10-20 users in one database.
+Each workflow gets its own set of job/file/result collections.
+Each user has read/write access to their own database but not others.
+This is differentiated from a solution where end users do not have direct access to the database, and instead store data indirectly through an application with its own access control system.

+Torc installs one API service in each database to facilitate management through client software.

-Each database in an ArangoDB instance can store one workflow.
-The nodes, edges, and documents discussed below are part of one database.
-Each database also has one API service.
-User authentication is specific to each database.
-This supports a multi-tenant configuration where different users can store and manage their own workflows.
+The nodes, edges, and documents discussed below are part of one workflow in one database.

 Nodes
 -----